Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Visualising the tree estimate

-Finally, we can visualize the tree with one of the available pieces of software, such as FigTree.
+Finally, we can visualise the tree with one of the available pieces of software, such as FigTree.

-## Visualising the MCC tree
+**Visualising the MCC tree**

 > Open **FigTree**.
 Use **File > Open** then locate and click on `Primates.MCC.tree`.
 >